 Hazards exist in every workplace, but how do you know which ones have the most potential to harm retail employees?
-By identifying the retail hazards that are most likely to impact safety in the workplace, you will be better prepared to control or eliminate them and prevent accidents, injuries, property damage and downtime.
+By identifying the retail workplace hazards that are most likely to impact safety, you will be better prepared to control or eliminate them and prevent accidents, injuries, property damage, and downtime.

 The dynamic of the retail operation is a complicated web of activity.
-Minds, machines, individuals and technologies are all expected to work in concert as the controlled chaos of the retail enterprise marches forward.
-But to keep it all running smoothly, it is critical that we remain on a safe and productive path.
+Minds, machines, individuals, and technologies are all expected to work in concert as the controlled chaos of the retail enterprise marches forward.
+To keep it all running smoothly, it is critical that we remain on a safe and productive path.